vjelic/madengine-glog-fork/README.md

 > **Enterprise-grade AI model automation and distributed benchmarking platform**

-MADEngine is a sophisticated CLI tool designed for running Large Language Models (LLMs) and Deep Learning models across local and distributed environments.
+madengine is a sophisticated CLI tool designed for running Large Language Models (LLMs) and Deep Learning models across local and distributed environments.
 Built with modern Python practices, it provides both traditional single-node execution and advanced distributed orchestration capabilities as part of the [MAD (Model Automation and Dashboarding)](https://github.com/ROCm/MAD) ecosystem.

 ## Table of Contents